Tennis | Elena Baltacha Foundation

 The most incredible part of this story is that she personally developed the Elena Baltacha Academy of Tennis while she was still travelling around the globe as a professional tennis player competing on the World Tour.
 This is quite a phenomenal challenge to take on.

 Her husband, Nino Severino, recalls: “Bally just wanted to get off the plane, drive home and visit the next schools where she could inspire more children to play tennis, her drive and commitment is still a huge source of pride for me.”

 Elena Baltacha’s legacy lives on through the people who loved and adored her, and through those who followed her lead while she spent 4 years building the reputation of her work.

 EBAT has developed one of the biggest school links networks in Great Britain.
 It has introduced tennis to thousands and thousands of children, many of whom have committed fully to tennis, with many of these children enjoying the sport on a fun and recreational basis.

 Others have taken a more serious approach, and Bally’s time here on earth is paying off with players making county, regional and National level, and our first player, who Bally found in a deprived school 4 years ago, recently getting her international badge and now competing for Great Britain!

 The Elena Baltacha Foundation lead by Nino Severino, Chairman, and Paul Regan (OCO) overlooks and manages the EBAT programme based in Ipswich, their main focus is to continue Bally’s vision, which is breaking down barriers that stop children playing tennis.

-How the Elena Baltacha Academy for Tennis breaks down barriers for children
+How the Elena Baltacha Foundation breaks down barriers for children

 The Elena Baltacha Academy of Tennis’s biggest success is the fact that our schools outreach programme builds strong relationships with all schools, those in deprived areas as well as affluent ones.